logux/docs/guide/starting/choosing-architecture.md

 ## Client

-### Logux Redux
+### Logux Redux or Vuex

 When you should choose it:

-* You want to add WebSocket to Redux application.
+* You want to add WebSocket to Redux or Vuex application.
-* You are creating rich application on top of React.
+* You are creating rich application on top of React or Vue.js.

 Benefits: